adeept/Adeept_RFID_Learning_Kit_C_Code_for_RPi/README.md

 -----------------------------------------------------------------------------

 #### About this kit:
-This is an RFID learning kit for Raspberry Pi.
+This is a RFID learning kit for Raspberry Pi.
 An RC522 RFID module, some common electronic components and sensors are included.
 We have also prepared a user manual(88 pages PDF) for your learning.
 Through the learning, you will get a better understanding of RFID and Raspberry Pi, and then you will be able to make fascinating works based on Raspberry Pi.

 -----------------------------------------------------------------------------
 #### About Adeept: